lhooper921/portfolio2/README.md

 4. [License](#license)

 ## Description
-This is a responsive portfolio site that utilizes bootstrap to create a smooth user experience while showcasing the highlights of my work.
+This is a responsive portfolio site that utilizes React and Material UI  to create a smooth user experience while showcasing the highlights of my work.

 ## Screenshots